publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch45/schIV/m__us_usc_t50_s3362.md

  __Codification__

-    Section was formerly classified to section 404n–1 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 45 of this title.
+    Section was formerly classified to [section 404n–1 of this title][/us/usc/t50/s404n–1] prior to editorial reclassification and renumbering as this section.

  __Amendments__